 Leasing on with a trucking company that needs additional capacity can be an excellent way to move from being a company driver to an owner-operator.
-In this arrangement, you own your authority, but the company is responsible for finding your next load.
-They may even cover some expenses for you, such as fuel and insurance.
+With a lease-on agreement, the driver already owns the truck and leases his or her rig and services.

 6. Register as a government contractor.

 The government often outsources its shipping and hauling needs.
-Opting to haul government freight can open more load opportunities.
-You can deliver loads for almost any type of government, whether it’s a local government, state, federal, or a specific branch, such as the Department of Defense (DOD).
+By registering as a government contractor, you can deliver loads for local, state, or federal government or a specific branch, such as the Department of Defense (DOD).

 The easiest way to get government contracts is to partner with a company that already hauls government freight.
-But if you want to maintain your independence, you can register as a government contractor yourself.
+However, you can register as a government contractor yourself.

 7. Network with other businesses.